MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 * **Work items and commits**.
 The work items or commits that are part of a release are computed from the versions of artifacts.
-For example, each build in Team Build is associated with a set of work items and commits.
+For example, each build in Azure Pipelines is associated with a set of work items and commits.
 The work items or commits in a release are computed as the union of all work items and commits of all builds between the current release and the